serpean/viking-ship/README.md

 ## Game Rules
 - 1 to * players
-- To move the boat ther should be 4 touch events at least
+- To move the boat there should be at least 4 touch events.
 - Move the boat to the town without any collisions

 ## Requirements